SFDO-Tooling/CumulusCI/docs/get_started.rst

 Metadata Capture
 ^^^^^^^^^^^^^^^^
-We're assuming that your project currently lives in a persistent org.
+The following assumes that your project currently lives in a persistent org, such as a Developer Edition org or a sandbox.
 We recommend a retrieve of MetaData via the MetaData API (via ``sfdx``), followed by converting the source format from "metadata" to "``sfdx``".

 #. `Create a package <https://help.salesforce.com/articleView?id=creating_packages.htm&language=en_us&r=https:%2F%2Fwww.google.com%2F&type=5>`_ in the target org.